Learn & Improve Your English

 Difference between Principal and Principle

-Author: Member Level: Platinum Points: 4 (₹ 4)
+Author: Member Level: Diamond Points: 4 (₹ 4)

 Principal as a noun has the following meanings: head of a school or an educational institute; first in command.